Named the ‘Best Designed Building in Wales’, 2017.

-The new school is highly sustainable, achieving a BREEAM excellent rating and incorporating over 20000 m² of photovoltaic panels.
+The school is highly sustainable, achieving a BREEAM excellent rating and incorporating over 20000 m² of photovoltaic panels.
 The sports hall façade functions as a large transpired solar collector which passively pre-heats air to warm the building, reducing running costs.

 BIM collaboration was key to the success of the project.
 Architectural, MEP and structural design consultancies all developed their digital building models early in the project to ensure the design proposals were fully coordinated.
 The contractor’s supply chain also contributed to the model during construction, embedding key asset data for future reference by the client’s facilities management team post completion.